-Chora of Astypalea is the capital and the largest settlement of the island together with Pera Gialos, the old port.
-We suggest you explore the other beautiful villages of Astypalea and discover the unique morphology and flavors of the island.
+The Chora of Astypalea is the capital and the largest settlement of the island along with Pera Gialos, the old port.
+We suggest you also explore the other beautiful villages of Astypalea and discover their unique morphology and local flavor.
 We recommend you visit:

 Useful information about Astypalea

 Astypalea is a well-developed island that has recently been found in the center of tourist interest.
 In the settlements of the island, and especially in Chora, you will find most services, such as supermarkets, pharmacies, stores, gas stations, and ATMs.

 Astypalea also has a Medical Center, located near the port.
 Regarding accommodation in Astypalea, there are many options, from affordable rooms to luxury hotels in Chora and the smaller settlements.
 The island also has an organized camping site, located between the port and Chora.

 Important phone numbers for your stay in Astypalea